 - Access your FICO® Score for free within Online Banking or your Mobile Banking app

 See additional details for BankAmericard® credit card

 Since this card requires excellent/good credit, you won’t qualify if your rating is bad or fair.
 And if you aren’t in the market for a balance transfer or don’t plan on financing a large purchase, this card doesn’t provide much value for you.
-A card that offers rewards or cash back, like Citi® Double Cash Card – 18 month BT offer, would be a better option.
+A card that offers rewards or cash back, like Citi® Double Cash Card – $100 Cash Back Offer, would be a better option.
 However, if you do plan to transfer a balance or make a large purchase, the intro period is shorter than others, so think carefully about how much time you’ll need to pay off your balance.

 Where this card stands out in its category